 Grandparents’ Rights/Third-Party Rights

-The focus of divorce must be on the rights of the two parents, and which one gets primary custody of the children.
+The focus of a divorce for a marriage with children must be on the rights of the two parents and which one gets primary custody of the children.

 The rights of other family members, such as grandparents, are not taken into consideration at that time.

 In today’s families, however, grandparents and other relatives often play a critical role in raising a child.
 Most children have a deep attachment to grandparents, but grandparents have no legal rights to spend time with them.

 When a child is adopted, visitation rights of grandparents are cut off, unless the adoption is by a spouse of a natural parent, when the natural parent remarries.